 The law states that to be legal and enforceable a non-compete agreement must follow these guidelines:

 - The non-compete must not “impose any restraint that is greater than is required for the protection of the employer for whose benefit the restraint is imposed.”
 This requirement is not defined in the law but essentially means that your employer can’t restrict your post-employment options excessively–it can only restrict action that is necessary to protect its interests.
 The courts have said that duration and geographical scope are important factors to consider.
 (See Shores v.
 Glob.
 Experience Specialists, Inc., 134 Nev.
 Adv.
 Op.
 61 (2018); Golden Rd.
 Motor Inn, Inc. v.
 Islam, 132 Nev.
 Adv.
 Op.
 49 (2016)).
 Specifically, the geographical scope should be limited to areas where “the employer has established customer contacts and good will.”
 (See Shores).
 For example, a nationwide restriction is unreasonable when an employer operates in only 33 states, (See Shores), and restricting an employee from operating within 50 miles of any area that the employer is targeting for expansion is unreasonable because the designated area is too speculative and broad.
 (See Camco).
+In another case, an agreement that restricted a casino employee from working in any position at any casino within 150 miles imposed an undue hardship on the employee because it didn’t limit the restriction to the type of work she performed at the casino.
+(See Golden Rd.
+Motor Inn, Inc. v.
+Islam).

 - The non-compete must not “impose any undue hardship on the employee.”
 The law doesn’t define “undue hardship,” so this factor is also open to interpretation.
 In one case, the courts decided that a five-year restriction imposed an undue hardship on the employee and wasn’t necessary to protect the employer’s interests.
 (See Jones v.
 Deeter, 112 Nev.
 291, 296 (1996)).